dissys/vprwiki/README.md

 	> repressibleTU_Disconnected.xml
 ```

-## Ex3: Using a specified constraints repository - connected
+## Ex3: Using a specified constraints repository - connected (A negative autoregulatory circuit)
 In this example, a SynBioHub instance instance with parts and corresponding interaction data is used.
+The genetic circuit consists of a promoter, an RBS and a CDS.
+The CDS encodes for a TF, which inhibits the promoter.

 ### Ex3: Retrieving the model using a specified remote repository - via the VPR2-WS Client API
 Specifyihg the types and order of parts to r